daelsepara/zil-experiment/DESIGN.md

 	(DESC "large steel door")
 	(SYNONYM DOOR)
 	(ADJECTIVE LARGE STEEL)
-	(FLAGS DOORBIT LOCKEDBIT OPENBIT)>
+	(FLAGS DOORBIT OPENBIT)>
 ```

-To specify whether the object can be carried, we add the **TAKEBIT**.
+To specify whether the object can be carried, we add the *TAKEBIT* flag.
 Notice that the *DOOR* object cannot be carried and does not have the *TAKEBIT* flag defined.
-The *DOORBIT* flag indicates that the object is a door. *LOCKEDBIT* AND *OPENBIT* flags further add properties (locked or unlocked, open or closed) to the door.
+The *DOORBIT* flag indicates that the object is a door. *OPENBIT* flag indicates whether the object (in this case, the *DOOR*) is open or close.
 Objects should have at least one synonym (even if the same word is indicated as the synonym).
 The *ADJECTIVE* property allows the parser to indicate the correct object especially if several objects are present in the current location (or container).
 The *LOC* property sets the initial location of the objects.

 *LIGHTBIT* and *ONBIT* are used to indicate that the object can provide light and that the object is turned on or switched on.